frankyeh/DSI-Studio-Website/doc/gui_cx.md

 The "metric" group box allows you to define how the difference is calculated. "scan2-scan1" calculates the difference (recommended), whereas "(scan2-scan1)/scan1" calculates the difference as a percentage of the first scan.

 The filter settings allow you to study increased metrics or decreased metrics.
-For most brain diseases, select [Study decreased value in the follow-up (scan2)].
+The default is no filter applied, and the connectometry database will include both positive and negative change.
+This unfilter db can be used to test whether there are longitudinal changes in the later step.
+If there exists significant longitudinal change, a filtered version database can be created to investigate either the positive change or negative change.
+For most brain diseases, we [Study decreased value in the follow-up (scan2)].

 Click "Ok" to calculate the difference between scans and go back to the database window.